Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

-Because we chose to run simulations using what can be considered now the standard absolute free energy protocol for use with the AMOEBA FF\cite{shi2021amoeba}, we rely on independent simulations at fixed $\lambda$ values that require some equilibration time each.
+Because we chose to run simulations using what can be considered now the standard absolute free energy protocol for use with the AMOEBA FF\cite{shi2021amoeba}, we rely on independent simulations at fixed $\lambda$ values that each require some equilibration time.
 Here, we chose to discard the first 400 picoseconds of simulation for the most simple systems and 1 nanosecond for the more complex ones.
-One of the merit of $\lambda$-dynamics based methods in general, and of lambda-ABF in particular is to bypass this requirement.
+One of the merits of $\lambda$-dynamics-based methods in general, and of lambda-ABF in particular is to bypass this requirement.
+Detailed simulation parameters as well as histograms of sampled $\lambda$ values can be found in Supporting Information.